simon-ritchie/apysc/docs_src/source/quick_start.md

 ## Add sprite container and vector graphics

-`Sprite` class is basic container object of each display objects, and it can make vector graphics with graphics property.
+`Sprite` class is the basic container object of each display object, and it can make vector graphics with graphics property.

 ```py
 # runnable